QuickBlox/q-municate-android/README.md

 Please note all these features are available in open source code, so you can customize your app depending on your needs.

-## Software Environment
-* The Android application runs on the phones with screen sizes varying between 3 and 5 inches, with Android 4 and above till Android 4.4 onboard.
-* The Android App is developed as native Android application.
-* Web component is based on QuickBlox platform.
-* The App and Web panel has English language interface.
-* The App works only in Portrait screen mode

 ## Step by step guide
 ### Step 1.
 PreLogin page